chris-krenz/opentrons_protocols/protocols/OT-Flex/ColonyPlayground/bingling_summer_2026/Promega_Miniprep/README.md

 ### Procedure
 1. In deck space A2, place 3 of the collection plate stacked ontop of eachother.
-2. Resuspends, lyses cell and neutralizes the cell.
+2. Resuspends, lyses and neutralizes the cell.
 3. Adds Magnesil BLUE and shakes on the shaker.
 4. Transfers lysate to a collection plate on the magnetic block to clear lysate.
 Pellets form in this step.
-5. Adds Magnesil RED into a new binding collection plate, moved from the stack to a new deck using the flex gripper.
+5. A new binding collection place is placed onto a new deck using the flex gripper.
+Magnesil Red is then added in.
-6. Transfers cleared lysate to binding plate, to mix on the shaker.
+6. Transfers cleared lysate to the binding plate, then put on shaker to mix.
 7. Flex gripper transfers binding plate to magnetic block to form pellets.
 Supernatant is discarded.
-8. Binding plate it put pack on the shaker, adding more magnesil RED and clear lysate.
+8. Binding plate it put pack on the shaker, adding more magnesil RED and cleared lysate.
 Mixed.
 9. Placed binding plate back on magnetic block to form pellets.
-Supernatant discarded.
+Supernatant is discarded and clearing collection plate is moved offdeck.
-10. To wash ethanol is added, shakened, placed on magnetic block to form pellet, and excess liquid is discarded.
-Repeated twice more.
+10. For washing, ehtanol is first added, then mixed.
+Afterwards, it's placed on the magnetic block to form pellets, and supernatant is discarded.
+Repeat two more times.
 11. Allows plate to dry for 10 minutes.
 12. Adds elution buffer to the binding plate, mixed and placed back on magnetic block to form pellets.
-13. Eluate is transferred to a new collection plate, moved from stack to a new deck using the gripper.
+13. A new collection plate is moved, and the eluate is transferred to that new plate.
-14. Removes residual particles by placing new collection plate onto the magnetic block to allow pellets to form.
+14. Removes residual particles by placing the new collection plate with the eluate onto the magnetic block to allow pellets to form.
 15. Transfers the second eluate to a final collection plate to complete protocol.

 ## Labware Required (WIP)